2003 Houston Astros season: August—September

 On August 6, Everett hit the first-ever inside-the-park home run at Minute Maid Park, one of four Astros home runs against the New York Mets.

 ESPN published "The List" on August 20, which profiled and ranked Bagwell and Biggio as the second- and third-most underrated athletes, respectively, of the top four North American professional sports leagues.

+Jeff Kent drove in five runs on August 26 to lead a 18–4 rout of the Los Angeles Dodgers, his 18th career game of five or more RBI.
+This was the club's season-high in runs scored in a single game.

+On September 1, Jeff Kent slugged the 100th grand slam in Colt .45s/Astros franchise history.
+Kent's blast occurred at Dodger Stadium, during the top of the ninth inning off Rodney Myers, and plated Craig Biggio, Geoff Blum, and Jeff Bagwell.

+On September 9, Billy Wagner converted his 40th save of the season, becoming the first pitcher in club history to reach the milestone.
+This surpassed his own club record of 39 saves each in 1999 and 2001.
+(Note: Tied by José Valverde in 2008.
+Criteria: For single seasons, playing for HOU, in the regular season, requiring saves ≥ 25, sorted by ascending season.)
+The southpaw earned the save by tossing a scoreless ninth against the Milwaukee Brewers to finalize a 7–6 victory, including a pair of whiffs.

 At Coors Field on September 16, Hidalgo launched three home runs in a single game, becoming the seventh Houston Astro to accomplish the feat.
 Hidalgo went 3-for-4 with four runs scored and five RBI to lead a 14–4 win over the Colorado Rockies.
+Hidalgo succeeded Lance Berkman on April 16, 2002, as the seventh Astro to connect for three home runs in a single game.
+(Note: On May 15, 2005, Morgan Ensberg became the next Astro to hit for a three-home run game.)

 Performance overview

 The Astros nearly made the playoffs for the fifth time over seven seasons, in the midst of an unprecedented period of success in franchise history.
 With an 85–77 record, Houston wound up second in the NL Central division, one game behind the division-champion Chicago Cubs.
 In the Wild Card race, the Astros trailed the Florida Marlins—that year's eventual World Series champion—by just 4 games, also in second place.